piranha/gostatic/README.md

 `config`, are just copied over.
 Run `gostatic -fv config` to see how your `src` is processed.

-`site.html` is a file that defines templates your are able to use for your pages.
+`site.tmpl` is a file that defines templates your are able to use for your pages.
 You can see those templates mentioned in `config`.

 And, finally, there is a `Makefile`, just for convenience.
 Run `make` to build